andrewwhitehouse/andrewwhitehouse.github.io/health-and-science.md

 hard_wrap: false
 ---

+I have collected piles of clippings over the years covering various topics including film recommendations, people, health and and science.
+This will be more useful in digital form, so I'm going to keep adding to this list when I find the time.

 **2015**

 23/2/2015 Back to business: workouts in London that can help to get rid of back pain <br/>